Police investigating south Tulsa man's death after fist fight

-Lt.
-Brandon Watkins said police arrived at the home in the 5500 block of South Quincy Avenue on Wednesday morning after a man was found dead on the front porch.
+Police arrived at the home in the 5500 block of South Quincy Avenue on Wednesday morning after the man's body was found on the front porch, Lt.
+Brandon Watkins said.

-The man, who remains unidentified, had been kicked out of the house overnight following a fist fight with another man in the home, Watkins said.
+The man, whose name had not been released later Wednesday, had been kicked out of the house overnight after a fist fight with another man in the home, Watkins said.

-Investigators are waiting on a determination from the medical examiner about how the man died, Watkins said.
+Investigators are waiting on a determination from the Medical Examiner's Office about how the man died, Watkins said.

 Stetson Payne